Aayush10016/JAVA-DSA/Sorting/Question/Assign Cookies(455)/explanation.md

 - No child can be satisfied
 - Equal length arrays
 - Large arrays (sorting still works efficiently)

 ---
+# ✅ Status: Explanation Completed
+Code should be added in a separate `.java` file inside this folder.

 # ✅ Status: Completed